 $130 per group (up to 25 students)

-How did the events of early European settlement shape the attitudes of one of Victoria's most enduring antiheroes?
-What made this charismatic young man turn to crime?
+How did the events of early European settlement shape Ned Kelly's attitudes and turn this charismatic young man to crime?

 Embark on a journey of discovery at the State Library